-- Write a letter directly to the officer or to: Acting Chief Michael Ambroziak Middlesex College Police Department 2600 Woodbridge Avenue Edison, NJ 08818-3050 - Recognition form on Police Department's website https://www.middlesexcc.edu/campus- police/forms/ - Contact any supervisor by telephone or in person at Police Headquarters.
+- Write a letter directly to the officer or to: Chief of Police Middlesex College Police Department 2600 Woodbridge Avenue Edison, NJ 08818-3050 - Contact any supervisor by telephone or in person at Police Headquarters.

 HOW DO I MAKE A COMPLAINT?